Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Dual Characterizations of Metrics

 \item Let $\lambda$ be a well-behaved predicate lifting for $F$ and assume that~$F$ preserves weak pullbacks.
-The \emph{Wasserstein lifting} of $F$ to the category of pseudometric spaces is defined as the lifting that equips~$FX$ with~$W_\lambda(d_X)$ where
+The \emph{coupling-based lifting} of $F$ to the category of pseudometric spaces is defined as the lifting that equips~$FX$ with~$W_\lambda(d_X)$ where

 \end{enumerate} \end{definition}